OWASP/www-project-domain-protect/index.md

 When vulnerable subdomains are found, it sends alerts via Slack or email, and optionally creates cloud resources to take over subdomains before attackers or bug bounty researchers.

 <img src="assets/images/new.png" width="600">

+## Installation

+Domain Protect is installed to your AWS or GCP environment using Terraform.
+The most straightforward way is to use GitHub Actions with [Domain Protect Deploy](https://github.com/domain-protect/domain-protect-deploy).

+If you want to test for vulnerable domains in AWS, GCP or Cloudflare without installing anything, you can run [manual scans](https://github.com/domain-protect/domain-protect/blob/main/manual_scans/aws/README.md) from your laptop.

+## Contributing to Domain Protect

+We very much welcome contributors to the project, and we're also looking for more Project Leaders.

+Working on Domain Protect is a great way to improve your skills in Python and Terraform development, increase your knowledge and experience of serverless across different cloud providers, and enhance your reputation across the security community.

+The first step is to get in touch with the Project Leader [Paul Schwarzenberger](mailto:paul.schwarzenberger@owasp.org) at OWASP Slack channel #project-domain-protect or by email.